s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 I'll repeat it again, to let it sink in:
 **A pair of kids tortured an innocent, traumatized woman until she went crazy.**

-They didn't interve when she finally broke and mutilated herself.
+They didn't intervene when Grace finally broke and mutilated herself.
 They let her dog, companion and grasp to sanity willingly die.
 They also, but not only:

-- Wrote "Mom <3" on the glass and got away by being a quick, sneaky bastard and [sociopathic](#shes-a-psycho---the-crow-calls-the-raven-black).
+- Wrote "Mom <3" on the glass and got away by sneaky and [sociopathic](#shes-a-psycho---the-crow-calls-the-raven-black).
 - Let "REPENT" appear on a mirror by applying razor foam to glass, because it prevents the covered area from sweating.
-- Made a ton of of snow angels after inconspicuously associating the angels with their deceased mother.
+- Made a ton of snow angels after inconspicuously associating the angels with their deceased mother.
-- "Hung" Aidan to give her the rest.
-I've no idea how they made this trick at the moment.
+- And finally "hung" Aidan to give her the rest.
+I've no idea how they played this trick at the moment.

 All this while denying her medication.
 That cleverly makes her an untrustable narrator and leaves us to wonder what's real.